-The usual random logic can be reduced with a more structured organization.
-A conventional computer system uses a collection of counters, special flip flops, decoding networks and other components unique to a particular purpose for control logic.
-In contrast a microprogrammed memory replaces most of this.
+The random logic of a conventional computer can be replaced with a more structured organization.
+A conventional computer system uses a collection of counters, special flip-flops, decoding networks and other components unique to a particular purpose for control logic.
+In contrast, a microprogram memory replaces most of this.
 The microprogram storage is formed of regular and repetitive units.
-There are fewer components thus increasing the reliability of the system.
+There are fewer components, thus increasing the reliability of the system.